Charlie Sheen & Ted Cruz 2020: See Charlie’s Plea To Be Running Mates

 Stars’ Biggest Freak Outs Over The Election — Shocking Pics

 It’s kind of a good thing that Ted wants to get rid of Donald in 2020, but he’s JUST AS BAD — IF NOT WORSE!
-As a Canadian, the politician is technically an American immigrant, yet he wants to deport 12 million undocumented immigrants.
-He would launch a total war on the female reproductive system as he’s 100% against abortion, even if its from rape!
+As a Canadian-born American citizen, Ted should feel sympathetic towards immigrants, but it’s quite the opposite!
+Ted has plans to deport 12 million undocumented immigrants.
+He would also launch a total war on the female reproductive system as he’s 100% against abortion, even if it’s from rape!
 AND, he has no barrier when it comes to mixing religion and politics, so say goodbye to gay marriage.
 This is so, so bad.

 HollywoodLifers, would you ever vote for Charlie and Ted?!